knaik/knaik.github.io/_posts/2015-09-09-linear-alg.markdown

 If an `n x n` (square) matrix has rank `n`, then it's reduced row ech form is \\(I_n\\) (identity matrix of size `n x n`)

+The number of free vars and basic vars in solution `Ax = b` is given by rank A and nullity A respectively

+Suppose A is a `5 x 7` matrix, what is the max/min rank and nullity?

+Maximum rank is 5 with a nullity of 2, min rank is 0 with a nullity of 7.
+\\( \begin{bmatrix} 1 & 0 & 0 & 0 & 0 & 0 & 0 \\\ 0 & 1 & 0 & 0 & 0 & 0 & 0 \\\ 0 & 0 & 1 & 0 & 0 & 0 & 0 \\\ 0 & 0 & 0 & 1 & 0 & 0 & 0 \\\ 0 & 0 & 0 & 0 & 0 & 1 & 0 \end{bmatrix} \\)

+Because you need reduced row ech, a single column and multiple row, `m x 1` will not allow negative.